The beautiful Grace Bay in the Turks and Caicos Islands

 Grace Bay Beach on the island of Providenciales

-A sunset cruise on Grace Bay can be an incredible way to watch the show as well, and is one of our top recommended things to do.
+A sunset cruise on Grace Bay can be an incredible way to watch the show as well, and is one of the top recommended things to do.

 Sargassum and Seaweed

-Grace Bay Beach, and the adjacent coasts of Leeward Beach and the Bight Beach are very rarely affected by sargassum and seaweed deposits.
-This is due to the typical east-southeast wind directions, which blow the floating offshore.
+Grace Bay Beach and the adjacent coasts of Leeward Beach and the Bight Beach are very rarely affected by sargassum and seaweed deposits.
+This is due to the typical east and southeast wind directions, which blow the floating sargassum offshore.

-The Bight Beach has lush seagrass beds which grow in sheltered parts of the bay, and sometimes bits of this seagrass do wash onto the beach.
-In most situations, if the seaweed is present, it’ll be a narrow strip left at the high tide line.
+The Bight Beach has lush seagrass beds that grow in sheltered parts of the bay.
+Sometimes, bits of this seagrass wash up onto the beach.
+In most situations, if the seaweed is present, it will be a narrow strip at the high tide line.

 Aerial view of resorts on Grace Bay Beach